vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/chakkilam-venkatesh/_index.md

 ## Intro
 Chakkilam Venkatesh makes several fraudulent claims on YouTube, and popular Telugu channels.
-While doing so, he was slated to teach 6 darshanas in shRngeri shAradA pITha's "Aham brahmAsmi Foundation" [TW](https://ahambrahmaasmi.org/about-us/); and called himself a "traditionally trained vedAntAchArya".
+While doing so, he was slated to teach 6 darshanas in shRngeri shAradA pITha's "Aham brahmAsmi Foundation" [TW](https://ahambrahmaasmi.org/about-us/); [VYT](https://youtu.be/hjdiTt9ikaI)
+and called himself a "traditionally trained vedAntAchArya".[TW](https://youtu.be/l30dALL0ykQ)

+Is Chakkilam Venkatesh, who lies and fakes so much, qualified to call himself vedAntAchArya and teach 6-darshanas for shRngeri-pITha?

 ## List of lies
 Some of these have been debunked.